Kieron graduated from Vanderbilt University in 2000 with a Bachelors degree in Psychology.

 One of the most difficult things about going to college is getting used to the idea of being away from home for an extended period of time.
 For many students, the initial excitement of finally being on their own gives way to anxiety and sadness upon realizing how far away their family and friends are.
 Being thrust into a situation where they have to learn how to take care of themselves can have a negative impact on those students that are not prepared for it.

-Another factor which may lead to homesickness is the sense of culture shock one may feel on campus.
-Students from smaller schools could feel overwhelmed at the sheer number of students at their university.
-Others from small towns may not be used to the city-life that surrounds colleges and universities in an urban area.
+Another factor that may lead to homesickness is the sense of culture shock one may feel on campus.
+Students from smaller schools could feel overwhelmed by the sheer number of students at their university.
+Others from small towns may not be used to the city life that surrounds colleges and universities in an urban area.
 Undergrads from the city could feel lost and bored at a college in Smalltown, USA.

 Much like a child who goes away to summer camp for the first time, students could eventually become consumed with thoughts of family and friends back home.
 If unchecked, these feelings could lead to depression, bad grades, and dropping out of school.

 The friendships made in college are often ones that people carry with them throughout life.
 However, learning how to make new friends can be a difficult, uncomfortable process for new students.
 Many of them are coming from high school where they have been surrounded by the same social group and have not had to make new friends in a number of years.

 Although most universities recognize this and set up a number of icebreakers in the first few weeks of school, it can still be hard for undergrads to figure out where to go to meet new people.
 Depending on how comfortable a person is with approaching new people, the situation can be extremely stressful.

 Some questions that may run through a student's mind in the early days of class:

 - Where do I go on campus to meet new people?

 - Should I just hang out with people from my dorm?